tinytort/201d-spring-2017/README.md

 ## Lecture Notes and Demo Code from Class

-Lecture notes and demo code will be placed in each class' `lecture/` and `demo/` subdirectories after they are presented.
+Any lecture notes and demo code will be placed in each class' `lecture/` and `demo/` subdirectories after they are presented.

 ## Assignments